vdjserver/vdjserver-web-backbone/component/test/test-specs.md

 - valid data in feedback but no email
 - valid email but no feedback
 - valid feedback but email not an email address
-? recaptcha
+- handle recaptcha

 ## Forgot password screen

 - valid username
 - invalid username
-? password reset codes
+- handle password reset codes

 ## User Profile screen